 1. Set oven to 225 and pre-heat.

-3. Sprinkle as much of Bub n’ Mutha’s Dinah Dust as you can stand on one side, flip and repeat.
+3. For indoors, place wings on a baking sheet.
+Sprinkle as much of Bub n’ Mutha’s Honey 'n Heat as you can stand on one side.

 4. Place in the oven at 225 for an hour.
-After one hour, turn the pieces over and repeat for an additional hour.
+After one hour, turn the pieces over and sprinkle more Honey 'n Heat on the new side repeat for an additional 45 minutes to an hour.

-Once they are done, we like to switch to the broiler setting and place the chicken in for 5 to 10 minutes more to really crisp up the skin.
+Once they are done, we like to switch to the broiler setting and place the chicken in for 2 to 3 minutes on each side to really crisp up the skin.